democracy04/PaP-NF/README.md

 ## 🌟 Overview

-**PaP-NF** is a novel probabilistic forecasting framework that aligns continuous time series with a frozen Large Language Model (LLM) using a **Prefix-as-Prompt (PaP)** mechanism.
+**PaP-NF** is a probabilistic forecasting framework that aligns continuous time series with a frozen Large Language Model (LLM) using a **Prefix-as-Prompt (PaP)** mechanism.
 By utilizing the LLM as a global context encoder and integrating it with Normalizing Flows, the framework captures complex future uncertainties without the precision loss typically associated with numerical discretization.

 <p align="center">
   <img src="figure/overview__.png" width="80%">